-As an alternative to in-person wedding showers, virtual bridal showers have emerged as a safe, yet totally fun way for couples to celebrate their upcoming marriages with the people most important to them.
+As an alternative to in-person wedding showers, virtual bridal showers have emerged as a fun way for couples to celebrate their upcoming marriages with the people most important to them both near and far.
 And just because they’re virtual doesn’t mean they have to feel like any ordinary Zoom happy hour.
 With a festive theme, a specific itinerary of activities, and, of course, thought-out online bridal shower invitations, a virtual bridal shower can be just as meaningful and memorable as a more traditional affair.

 What is a virtual bridal shower?

-A virtual bridal shower is exactly what it sounds like: a wedding shower that’s hosted entirely online, using a live streaming service like Zoom or Google Meet.
-Even if you’re hosting a small, socially distant shower, a virtual component can still come in handy for those who either cannot attend in-person or who don’t feel comfortable: They can join in on the shower from the safety of their home, while still being just as involved in the festivities.
+A virtual bridal shower is exactly what it sounds like.
+A wedding shower that’s hosted entirely online, using a live streaming service like Zoom or Google Meet.
+Even if you’re hosting an in-person celebration, a virtual component can still come in handy for those who cannot attend in person but would still like to participate in the festivities.

 Traditionally, in the past bridal showers have been events for brides-to-be and female friends and family members, but today, there are no strict rules you have to play by.
 If the couple prefers, they can also have a wedding shower during which they’re both the guests of honor, and they can feel free to include whoever they’d like on their guest list.